tobiasmuehl/curlMaster/README.md

 # curlMaster

-cURL wrapper with response caching and cookie storage, methods GET, POST, HEAD.
+A wrapper for the cURL extension with response caching and cookie storage, with request methods GET, POST, HEAD.

 ## Usage example, method GET: